Government

 Thinking of Running for Municipal Office?

-If you wish to run as a candidate in the 2022 municipal election, you must file nomination forms with the Clerk or authorized delegate, accompanied by the required fee.
-The Nomination Package is available as of May 2, 2022 at the Municipal Office, Monday to Friday, during regular office hours or by request to the Clerk.
+If you wish to run as a candidate in the 2026 municipal election, you must file nomination forms with the Clerk or authorized delegate, accompanied by the required fee.
+The Nomination Package for 2026 is not yet available.

 Who is eligible to be a council candidate?